dendory/PHP-GEOIP/README.md

 PHP-GEOIP
 =========

-A simple GEOIP script in PHP
+A simple GeoIP script in PHP.
+It prints your country and country code based on your IP address.
+The GeoIP data was snapshotted from MaxMind GeoLite at http://www.maxmind.com.